solo-io/workshops/gloo-edge/gloo-edge/README.md

 ### Network Encryption - Server TLS

-In this step you are going to secure you demo application using TLS.
+In this step you are going to secure your application using TLS.

-Let's first create a private key and a self-signed certificate to use in your demo Virtual Service:
+Let's first create a private key and a self-signed certificate to use in your Virtual Service:

 ```bash
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 \